Platform Players Organizers Pricing Events Live Score Blog CUE STREAM

 • Players from 30 countries

-• 32 seeded players spread evenly through a 256-slot bracket
+• 32 seeded players distributed through a 256-slot bracket

 • Double elimination to the last 64, then single elimination

-Pattaya did not feel like a cautious first event.
+Pattaya did not feel like a cautious first step.
 It felt ambitious, international, and professionally run.
 Many of the top Asian players were on site.
-The venue looked good, sounded good, and moved well, with strong lighting, good equipment, good food and service, reliable refereeing, and a room full of players, staff, MCs, production crews, and spectators who all expected things to work.
+The venue looked strong, sounded strong, and moved well, with solid lighting, dependable equipment, experienced referees, active production crews, and a room full of players, staff, MCs, and spectators who expected a serious event.

-The platform was used where it mattered most: during the event itself.
+The platform was used where it mattered most: during live play

 Event visibility

-Live scoring screens on every table gave both players and spectators a clearer view of what was happening throughout the room.
+Live scoring screens on every table gave players and spectators a clearer view of what was happening across the room.

 Match flow support